Bangladesh Liberation War: Indian involvement

-Indian Prime Minister Indira Gandhi concluded that instead of taking in millions of refugees, India would be economically better off going to war against Pakistan.
+Indian prime minister Indira Gandhi concluded that instead of taking in millions of refugees, India would be economically better off going to war against Pakistan.
 As early as 28 April 1971, the Indian Cabinet had asked General Manekshaw (Chairman of the Chiefs of Staff Committee) to "Go into East Pakistan".
 Hostile relations in the past between India and Pakistan added to India's decision to intervene in Pakistan's civil war.
+Major General J. F. R. Jacob, Chief of Staff of India's Eastern Command, devised and executed the brilliant capture of Dhaka, bypassing other towns on the way there which brought about the surrender of the Pakistani commander of its Eastern Forces, A.A.K.
+Niazi in that city.

 As a result, the Indian government decided to support the creation of a separate state for ethnic Bengalis by supporting the Mukti Bahini.
 RAW helped to organize, train and arm these insurgents.
 Consequently, the Mukti Bahini succeeded in harassing Pakistani military in East Pakistan, creating conditions conducive to a full-scale Indian military intervention in early December.

 The Pakistan Air Force (PAF) launched a preemptive strike on Indian Air Force bases on 3 December 1971.
 The attack was modeled on the Israeli Air Force's Operation Focus during the Six-Day War and intended to neutralize the Indian Air Force planes on the ground.
 India saw the strike as an open act of unprovoked aggression, which marked the official start of the Indo-Pakistani War.
 In response to the attack, both India and Pakistan formally acknowledged the "existence of a state of war between the two countries" even though neither government had formally issued a declaration of war.